kmaork/msp430-emu-uctf/README.md

 ============================

 Invoke `msp430-emu -g <romfile>` to wait for GDB on startup.
-The emulator binds TCP port 3713 and waits for the first client to connect.
+The emulator binds to a random TCP port, prints it and waits for the first client to connect.
 Use `msp430-gdb` from another terminal to connect (mspgcc patchset on top of gdb-7.2a) with:

-    msp430-gdb -ex 'target remote localhost:3713'
+    msp430-gdb -ex 'target remote localhost:<printed port>'

 Supported commands are:
 * reading/writing registers